williamseric1990/sensed/README.md

       -t, --test          Enable test mode.
       --help              Show this message and exit.

-Next, you'll probably want to take a look at the [example config file](https://github.com/sli/sensed/blob/master/config/config.sample.json).
+Next, you'll probably want to take a look at the [example config file](https://github.com/sli/sensed/blob/python-module/docs/config.sample.json).
 As you'll no doubt notice, a configuration file is not required.

-If you're looking for a reference server implementation (there is no "standard" server for `sensed` &mdash; that would all but defeat part the purpose of using `sensed`), you might look into [senselog](https://github.com/sli/senselog).
+The client library is included in this version of `sensed`.

 ### Testing mode?